hayden707/hayden707/README.md

 ### Hi!
 I'm Hayden :)

 I am a software engineer and artist based in NYC.
-I like to make fun, weird things with code.
+I like to make fun things with code.